Graduate Admissions - Technical Communication & Rhetoric

 For those of you applying for teaching positions, your letters should discuss your experience and/or potential for teaching

 On campus Doctoral students are usually awarded graduate part-time instructorships (GPTI positions) to begin with their first semester.
 MATC students are usually offered MA apprentice positions to begin with their first semester.
-Both the instructorship and the apprenticeship includes a waiver of tuition and most fees.
+Both the instructorship and the apprenticeship includes a waiver of most tuition and fees.
 The stipend in 2019-2020 for graduate students falls between $14,000 (MA students) and $16,000 (PhD students).

 Apprentices will participate in the first-year composition program.
 Most GPTIs teach first-year composition, but some who have completed the course in teaching technical communication teach our sophomore-level ENGL 2311, Introduction to Technical Communication.
 Some advanced doctoral students in English teach sophomore literature or creative writing, depending on qualifications, though students in TCR would probably not have these assignments.
 Writing Center positions are also possible.
 The usual teaching load is 20 hours per week in each long term.

 Distance Learning Agreement (all online applicants)